Elementary School Handbooks

 • Odyssey of the Mind – grades K-5

-The elementary school has a full time counselor on staff who works with the children in a variety of ways.
-Teaching is done within all classrooms and small group meetings (Banana Splits and Friendship Club) and individual counseling is also done addressing a variety of needs.
+The elementary school has full time counselors on staff who work with the children in a variety of ways.
+Teaching is done within all classrooms and small group meetings (Anxiety Group, Social Skills Group and Friendship Club) and individual counseling is also done addressing a variety of needs.

 Instrumental Program/Band